1. HOME

 A word of warning

 Elections can be very unpredictable.
-(That's an understatement!☺) You may have written and delivered a superb speech.
-You may even be the best candidate, but nevertheless you need to understand that you might lose.
+(That's an understatement!☺) You may have written and delivered a superb student council speech.
+You may even be the best candidate for the position you wanted, but nevertheless you need to understand that you might lose.
 Be prepared to lose graciously and to sincerely congratulate the winner.

 Return to Top